martinsbash/claude-skills/README.md

 I use Claude daily across everything I do: building and refining the skills in this library, personal projects, running my businesses, and the research and benchmarking work I do as an AI trainer and prompt engineer evaluating model outputs for correctness, reasoning quality, and failure modes, particularly in finance and data-heavy tasks.

-The same categories of failure kept surfacing across all of it.
-Claude would hallucinate specific function, repeating the same mistakes.
-Long sessions would lose the thread of what we were actually working on.
+The more actively I worked with Claude, the more I kept noticing the same mistakes.
+It would hallucinate specific details and repeat the same errors.
+Long sessions would lose the thread of what I was actually working on.
 Prompts that worked yesterday would produce generic output today.
-Correction rules I'd established in one session wouldn't fire in the next.
+Correction rules established in one session wouldn't carry over to the next.
 Consequential questions would get one fluent line of reasoning when three independent angles were needed.

-Each skill in this library is a response to a specific failure class I kept hitting and wanted to stop hitting.
-None of them are speculative.
-Every one has been iterated against real work, and each has a version history that documents what the previous version didn't solve.
+Each skill in this library is a direct response to these failure classes.
+I'm publishing them because the failures they address aren't personal to me, they're structural to how LLMs behave.

-I'm publishing them because the failures they address aren't personal to me.
-They're structural to how LLMs behave.
+I hope you find them as useful as I did.

 ---